Poojita15/MSc-Project-GWAS-and-post-GWAS/README.md

 GenoPred- https://opain.github.io/GenoPred/
 PLINK2- https://www.cog-genomics.org/plink/2.0/

+STEP1: Retrieve data for GWAS

+To perform GWAS, begin by retrieving the necessary data from the main files.
+You can do this by executing the Retrieve_data.R script.
+This script will extract and organize the data required for subsequent analyses.

+STEP2: Perform GWAS analysis
-To perform GWAS for papulosquamous disorders, run:

-gwaspd.sh, gwasmpd.sh, gwasfpd.sh
+To perform GWAS for papulosquamous disorders, run: gwaspd.sh, gwasmpd.sh, gwasfpd.sh

-To perform GWAS for dermatitis, run:

-gwasde.sh, gwasfde.sh, gwasmde.sh
+To perform GWAS for dermatitis, run: gwasde.sh, gwasfde.sh, gwasmde.sh

+STEP3: To visualise data using Manhattan plots and QQ plots execute: manhattan and QQ plots.R

-Step 2: Gene-Based Test Using GCTA Software
+STEP 4: Gene-Based Test Using GCTA Software

-Before running the gene-based test, format the input files as required.
-Then, execute:
+Before running the gene-based test, format the input files as required, run fastBAT.sh.

-de.sh, pd.sh
+Then, execute: de.sh, pd.sh

-Step 3: Heritability and LD Intercept
+STEP 5: Heritability and LD Intercept

 Install LDSC: Follow the installation instructions provided on the LDSC GitHub repository.

-Format the summary statistics using 'munge_sumstats.py' from the LDSC package, then run:
+Format the summary statistics using 'munge_sumstats.py' from the LDSC package, then run: LD.sh

-LD.sh

-Step4: Local Genetic correlations
+STEP 6: Local Genetic correlations

 Insall SUPERGNOVA: Follow the installation instructions provided on the SUPERGNOVA GitHub repository.

 Use the summary statistics formatted by munge_sumstats.py, and then execute the script: correlation.py

-Step 5: Polygenic Risk Scores
+STEP 7: Polygenic Risk Scores

 Install GenoPred: Follow the installation instructions provided on the GenoPred GitHub repository.